ToniWonKanobi/theoveranalyzed.net/posts/2015/3/9/constrain-embedded-videos-while-preserving-correct-aspect-ratios-in-squarespace.md

 I just can't leave well enough alone.[^foo][^bar]

-In between patients yesterday, I figured out how to ensure that my embedded YouTube and Vimeo videos stretched to accommodate window size, while at the same[^This is important] *constraining the proportions*.
+In between patients yesterday, I figured out how to ensure that my embedded YouTube and Vimeo videos stretched to accommodate window size, while at the same time, *constraining the proportions*.

 # The Problem